• Home /

 Benefits of VA Loans

-The Department of Veterans Affairs provides benefits and services to U.S. veterans, including a mortgage loan guaranty benefit to service members who buy and build homes.
+The Department of Veterans Affairs offers various benefits, including a mortgage loan guaranty for eligible service members and veterans.

-Home buyers can use VA loans to buy single-family homes, condominiums, and multi-unit properties.
-Home buyers can choose from fixed-rate and adjustable-rate mortgages.
+VA loans can be used to buy single-family homes, condos, and multi-unit properties.
+Both fixed-rate and adjustable-rate mortgages are available.

-VA-backed mortgages are assumable.
-They can be assigned to a future home buyer with the mortgage rate intact – even if that buyer is a non-Veteran.
-The buyer who assumes the VA home loan must meet standard VA credit and income qualifications and may be subject to a 0.5 percent fee on the remaining loan balance.
+VA loans can be transferred to a new home buyer, even if the buyer is not a veteran.
+The buyer must meet the VA’s credit and income qualifications and may pay a fee of up to 0.5% on the remaining loan balance.

 VA Home Loan Eligibility Requirements

-VA home loan eligibility is split into two parts: service-based eligibility and mortgage-based eligibility.
+VA loan eligibility has two main components: service-based eligibility and mortgage-based eligibility.

-Service-based eligibility includes active duty and retired personnel from all branches of the U.S. military:
+Service-based eligibility applies to active duty and retired members of the U.S. military, including:

 • Army